The countries where smacking children is illegal

-Scotland has become the first UK country to ban parents from smacking their children.
+Wales has become the second UK nation to ban the smacking or slapping of children.

-While the vast majority of countries around the world have codified laws banning child abuse, including that committed by a parent or guardian under the guise of “discipline”, more moderate physical chastisement occupies a grey area in most of the world.
+The vast majority of countries across the world have codified laws banning child abuse, including that committed by a parent or guardian under the guise of “discipline”.
+But more moderate physical chastisement occupies a grey area in most of these nations.

 Until recent decades, corporal punishment was not considered taboo even in otherwise progressive countries.
 Caning was not outlawed in British state schools until 1987, and remained legal in private schools until 1997.

-But while the trend in the developed world continues to move towards non-physical forms of discipline, only a minority of countries have completely outlawed corporal punishment.
+But while the developed world continues to move towards non-physical forms of discipline, only a minority of countries have completely outlawed corporal punishment.

-According to the Global Initiative to End All Corporal Punishment of Children, 57 states around the world have made smacking children illegal in any setting, including the home.
-Corporal punishment is illegal in schools in a total of 132 countries.
+According to the Global Initiative to End All Corporal Punishment of Children, a total 63 states worldwide have made smacking children illegal in any setting, including the home.
+Corporal punishment is illegal in schools in a total of 135 countries.

 The ban sparked a fierce debate about parental rights and state responsibilities and “made headlines all over the world”, says Radio Sweden.
-One of the station’s correspondents at the time “remembers reading headlines like ‘The Swedes have gone mad’ and ‘The government takes charge of parenting in Sweden’”.
+One of the station’s correspondents recalled “reading headlines like ‘The Swedes have gone mad’ and ‘The government takes charge of parenting in Sweden’”.

 Other early adopters include Norway, Finland, Austria and Denmark.
-In the 1990s, a slew of European countries outlawed the practice, while in 2000 Israel became the first non-European state to ban smacking.
+In the 1990s, a slew of European countries outlawed the practice, and in 2000, Israel became the first non-European state to ban smacking.

 Countries in Africa, Latin America and Asia have also joined the growing list of nations where corporal punishment is banned.
 South Korea and Colombia last year became the most recent nations to ban all forms of smacking and corporal punishment of children.